WARP-LAB/Pareizrakstiba/README.md

 open build/Release
 ```

-Resulting product is `Pareizrakstiba.service` bundle.
+The resulting product is `Pareizrakstiba.service` bundle.

-#### If already exists on the system - kill Pareizrakstiba service and remove it
+#### If already exists on the system, kill Pareizrakstiba service and remove it

 ```sh
 sudo killall Pareizrakstiba > /dev/null 2>&1